 The IMVC is made up of three clusters: Inner Melbourne VET Cluster, Eastern Network VET Cluster and Pathways to Success VET Cluster.

-> Schools interested in becoming a cluster member are requested to contact the VET Project Officer on 9686 2354.
+Schools interested in becoming a Cluster Member are requested to contact the Customer Liaison Officer – on 7007 4753.

-> The steps below outline the process for submitting an ‘Expression of Interest’ for VET programs delivered in schools.
+The steps below outline the process for submitting an ‘Expression of Interest’ for VET programs delivered in schools.

 Read the IMVC VET Handbook and course requirements carefully, select your program and complete the Parental Endorsement Form.
 This form is located in the back of the IMVC VET Handbook or from your Careers/VET Coordinator, and must be submitted to your Careers/VET Coordinator by the due date as indicated by your school.

 Register your application online by clicking on the ‘IMVC VET Portal’ at the top right-hand corner of the IMVC website homepage, then click the “Submit a Student Expression of Interest” button to register your application.

 Please note that Units 3 & 4/Year 2 students are not automatically enrolled into their second year of the program.
 Students will need to advise their VET Coordinator or Careers Advisor that they wish to continue their VET program, by the due date as indicated by your school.